The Dining Room

 Title found at these libraries:

-Explore the stories behind twelve iconic dining rooms around the world—from Claude Monet’s to Jackie Kennedy’s—and travel through time in pursuit of the ultimate design.
+Explore the stories behind twelve iconic dining rooms in homes around the world—from a Japanese samurai house to Jackie Kennedy’s White House—and travel through time in pursuit of the ultimate design.

-Dive into history’s most captivating dining rooms with bestselling author and architectural writer John Ota.
-In The Dining Room, John brings you on a fascinating journey across the globe, investigating the architecture, interior design, and entire dining experience of twelve remarkable spaces.
+Dive into history’s most captivating dining rooms as bestselling author and architectural writer John Ota takes a fascinating journey across the globe, investigating the architecture, interior design, and dining experience of twelve remarkable spaces.
+John’s charming observations of the surprising impact of dining rooms on our lives and the cherished moments we share within them will delight armchair travelers, history fanatics, and interior design enthusiasts alike.

-Each chapter features one unique dining room and bursts with expert architectural and interior descriptions and insight into the food served within—you can even recreate one era-accurate recipe for each location.
-Through his journey, John discovers the surprising impact of dining rooms on our lives and the cherished moments we share within them.
+• Each chapter features one unique dining room and bursts with expert architectural and interior descriptions along with John’s illustrations of the rooms and insight into the food served within—you can even recreate one era-accurate recipe for each location.
 Heartwarming and informative, The Dining Room is more than just a fun read—it’s an enlightening and joyous celebration of history, culture, and the art of dining.